Open accessibility options

 • mobile apps for smartphones and other devices

-In short: This privacy policy applies to all areas in which personal data is processed in a structured manner within the company via the aforementioned channels.
-Should we enter into legal relationships with you outside of these channels, we will inform you separately if necessary.
+In short: This privacy policy applies to all areas where personal data is processed in a structured manner within the company via the aforementioned channels.
+Should we enter into a legal relationship with you outside of these channels, we will inform you separately if necessary.

 Legal basis